zhuflar/ZShell/news/updates_en.md

 ## 🔮 Upcoming Version: 3.0

 - New script: **Process Explorer** – shows detailed information about running processes and resource usage.
+- Inclusion of the mstsc /v:<IP Address> command to use Remote Desktop.
 - Improvements to the interface and script organization.